 Kady also shed light on fun nuggets like they couldn't sleep in and sending each other texts always took longer than you see on TV.

-Two years ago, unsuspecting reality TV buffs were trawling through a range of forums before coming across a Reddit thread instigated by user chet11 , who asked the question:
+Three years ago, unsuspecting reality TV buffs were trawling through a range of forums before coming across a Reddit thread instigated by user chet11 , who asked the question:

 "People who have been on reality TV shows, what's rigged and what's not?"